Skip to navigation Skip to content

 Care terminating event + Read more ...

-A care terminating event will occur if the agency is notified of a care change more than 26 weeks after the date of event and, as a result of the care change:
+A care terminating event will occur if the agency is notified of a care change more than 26 weeks after the date of event and, because of the care change:

 • all eligible carers cease to be eligible carers i.e. their care reduces below 35%; and